JohnnYDeveloperAHK/T.A.G-ToolAssistedGameplay/How_To_Execute.md

 4. Navigate to the "List.keys" folder, where you will find text documents with recorded functions.

+ **This issue has been addressed, Please refer to the Issues tab for the fix.**

-5. Open each text document and delete the first "Sleep" function (e.g., "Sleep, 768548").
-This step is necessary due to an issue with AutoHotKey.
+5. ~~Open each text document and delete the first "Sleep" function (e.g., "Sleep, 768548").
+This step is necessary due to an issue with AutoHotKey.~~

 6. Copy the remaining code from each text document.